 Causes of Sleep Apnea

 Sleep apnea occurs as a result of a partial or fully blocked airway passage in the throat.
-Certain factors may put certain people at risk for developing sleep apnea, which include:
+Certain factors that may put certain people at risk for developing sleep apnea, include:

 - Enlarged tonsils or adenoids

 - Cardiovascular problems

 - Nasal congestion